tianyingw/tianyingw.github.io/index.md

 - **February 2023**: Our paper on ["Gaussian Processes with Errors in Variables: theory and computation"](https://jmlr.org/papers/volume24/21-1480/21-1480.pdf) is accepted by **_Journal of Machine Learning Research_**.

-- **November 2022**: Our paper on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://www.tandfonline.com/doi/full/10.1080/01621459.2022.2151447) is accepted by **_Journal of the American Statistical Association_**.
+- **November 2022**: Our paper on [A flexible zero-inflated Poisson-Gamma model with application to microbiome sequence count data](https://www.tandfonline.com/doi/full/10.1080/01621459.2022.2151447) is accepted by **_Journal of the American Statistical Association_**.

-- **July 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://arxiv.org/pdf/2207.07796.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.07796.pdf).
+- **July 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome sequence count data](https://arxiv.org/pdf/2207.07796.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.07796.pdf).

 - **June 2022**: Our manuscript on [A unified quantile framework reveals nonlinear heterogeneous transcriptome-wide associations](https://arxiv.org/pdf/2207.12081.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.12081.pdf).